wallabag/wallabag/inc/3rdparty/site_config/standard/README.md

 Full-Text RSS site config files
 ================

 [Full-Text RSS](http://fivefilters.org/content-only/), our article extraction tool, makes use of site-specific extraction rules to improve results.
 Each time a URL is processed, it checks to see if there are extraction rules for the site being processed.
-If there are no site patterns, it tries to detect the content block automatically.
+If there are no rules are found, it tries to detect the content block automatically.

-This repository contains the site config files we use in Full-Text RSS.
+This repository contains the site-specific extraction rules we rely on in Full-Text RSS.

 ### Contributing changes

+We run automated tests on these files to detect issues.
+If you'd like to help keep these up to date, please look at the [test results](http://siteconfig.fivefilters.org/test/) and see which files you'd like to contribute fixes for.

 We chose GitHub for this set of files because they offer one feature which we hope will make contributing changes easier: [file editing](https://github.com/blog/844-forking-with-the-edit-button) through the web interface.